-With all that had happened for the past year, in this particular occasion, I’d like to reflect a little bit on this very short amount of time that I have invested in building my career as a geologist.
+With all that had happened in the past year, today I’d like to try to reflect a little bit on this very short amount of time that I have invested in building my career as a geologist.
 A position that truthfully, I never really knew would fit in or not, that I was never too confident about.
 Not because I thought I sucked at it, but because I personally never thought that I was exceptionally good at it.

 Maybe at least until a year ago.

 (This title will be split into two-piece articles since apparently I had refrained so much from writing about my career, hence I’ve got so many thoughts to be poured now.
 This first part will mostly talk about my process of finding my entrance into my first full-time job.
 Buckle up if you decide to follow along, because this post isn’t particularly a short one.)

 When I finished my Master’s in 2018, I told myself repeatedly, that I didn’t have to get a job as a geologist.
 That if I matched with another position, I would still be happy, content, satisfied, and thankful.
 Apart from the fact that the oil industry was still very unstable, I also knew that there were so many talented geology graduates who would all apply to the very few geology job openings, especially in the petroleum industry, which I had specialised in throughout my university years.
 With that much competition and uncertainty, I had set up my mind to not expect to get a job in the energy field, especially in oil and gas, despite it being what I had always envisioned for me throughout my university years.

 I came back to Indonesia in 2019, and together with A who had also just come back home after completing his Master’s in petroleum-related studies, we tried to learn as much as we could about management consulting instead – where we saw many bright talents were aiming to get in.
 At some point I also applied for the banking industry, not knowing whether or not I’d actually like the industry if I ever got accepted, but I thought I needed at least the interview experience, so I kept going.